kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1896 December</span> High school students throughout the country cheer as Spanish authorities finally execute Rizal by firing squad at Bagumbayan for writing exceedingly bad novels that everybody hated.

 - <span class=year>1897 March</span> Emilio Aguinaldo, the original *Trapo*, displays exemplary statesmanship by rigging the first Philippine presidential election at the Tejeros Convention, ensuring his presidency of the revolutionary government.
-He caps it off by having Bonifacio tried and executed for treason when the latter disputes the result.
+He caps it off by having Bonifacio executed for treason when the latter disputes the result.

 - <span class=year>1897 December</span> Spanish authorities sign the Pact of Biak-na-Bato, creating a truce and rewarding the Filipinos’ revolutionary efforts with an all-expense-paid holiday to Hong Kong for Aguinaldo and his men.